Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Probability measures

 The formulation proposed in Definition~\ref{def:IB:alg} is preferable in our context because it incorporates the Lipschitz constants directly into the type of the operation.
 This not only enables the remaining conditions to be expressed purely as equations but also ensures that many probabilistic processes can be defined using the Banach fixed point combinator as we shall see below.

 It is not difficult to show that, for any $X \in \CMet$, $\D X$ is a complete interpolative barycentric algebra, by interpreting the operations as $\mu \oplus_p \nu = p \mu + (1-p) \nu$, for all $\mu,\nu \in \D X$.
 The next result states that $\D X$ is the free algebra with respect to all Lipschitz maps, which follows as a corollary of~\cite[Theorem~3.8]{MardarePP18}.
 Before we state it, note that if $A$ and $B$ are IB-algebras, the equational definition of IB-homomorphism extends to Lipschitz maps $f \colon rA \to B$.
-In terms of diagrams, this notion can alternatively be defined as commutativity of
+In terms of diagrams, this can be stated as the commutativity of

 \begin{proposition} If $f \colon \Gamma \mprod rX \to Y$ (with $r<\infty$) and $Y$ is an IB algebra, there exists a unique $\overline f \colon \Gamma \mprod r\D X \to Y$ which is a homomorphism in its second argument, satisfying $f = \overline f \circ (\Gamma \mprod r\delta_X)$. \end{proposition}